 Monk fruit’s mogrosides, the compounds that give it its intense sweetness, are also powerful antioxidants.
 Oxidative stress plays a part in many diseases and disorders, and choosing high-antioxidant foods is the key to reducing free radical damage in the body.

-Studies have shown that mogrosides “significantly inhibited reactive oxygen species and DNA oxidative damage” (1, 2).
+Studies have shown that mogrosides “significantly inhibited reactive oxygen species and DNA oxidative damage.”
 The fact that the same monk fruit ingredients that provide antioxidants also provide a no-calorie sweetener makes it nothing less than a superfood.

-Using monk fruit sweetener can help those already suffering from obesity and diabetes from furthering their condition because it works as a natural obesity treatment.
-(3) Another benefit is that the sweetener is extracted from non-GMO fruit, unlike table sugar and high fructose corn syrup.
+Research indicates that using monk fruit sweetener may help those already suffering from obesity and diabetes from furthering their condition.
+Another benefit compared to other sweeteners is that the sweetener is extracted from non-GMO fruit, unlike table sugar and high fructose corn syrup.

-Ancient Chinese usage of this fruit included drinking tea made from the boiled fruit to cool the body from external and internal sources and ailments from fever to heat stroke.
+Ancient Chinese usage of this fruit included drinking tea made from the boiled fruit to cool the body from ailments, including fever and heat stroke.
 It was also used to soothe a sore throat.
-This method worked because of monk fruit’s anti-inflammatory abilities.

 6. Fights Fatigue

 This fruit was used as an antidiabetic by the Chinese for centuries.
-Aside from being a proven antihyperglycemic (which helps bring down the blood glucose levels in the body), studies have also shown targeted antioxidant abilities toward pancreatic cells, allowing better insulin secretion in the body (13, 14).
-Thus, monk fruit works well as a natural diabetes treatment.
+Aside from being a proven antihyperglycemic (which helps bring down the blood glucose levels in the body), animal studies have also shown targeted antioxidant abilities toward pancreatic cells, allowing better insulin secretion in the body.

 The antidiabetic abilities of the monk fruit are associated with its high levels of mogrosides.
-(15) Better insulin secretion is a major part of improving diabetic patients’ health, and monk fruit has even shown results in reducing kidney damage and other diabetes-related issues.
-(16) As a sweetener with a low glycemic index, it’s also a way for those struggling with diabetes to be able to enjoy a sweet flavor without the concern of affecting or worsening their diabetic condition.
-(17)
+Better insulin secretion is a major part of improving diabetic patients’ health, and monk fruit has even shown in animal studies to potentially reduce kidney damage and other diabetes-related issues.

 8. Works as a Natural Antihistamine